openstack/octavia/doc/source/design/version0.5/component-design.rst

 * In this topology, both amphorae need to be colocated on the same subnet.
-  As such a "spares pool" doesn't make sense for this type of layout, unless all spares are on the same mamangement network with the active nodes.
+  As such a "spares pool" doesn't make sense for this type of layout, unless all spares are on the same management network with the active nodes.

 We considered also supporting "Single node" topology, but this turns out to be the same thing as option 1 above with a spares pool size of zero.